Learn about natural heartburn remedy and

 See a gastroenterology if you have chronic heartburn.

 These alkaline foods help cool and soothe the pain of heartburn.
 The alkalinity neutralize the acidic environment, cleanse, repair, heal and nourish.

-Banana, papaya and avocado are all alkaline foods that have the same kind of texture that is soothing to the already sensitive surface of the intestinal tract.
-The healing properties heals on its way down and also neutralize the acidic environment to reduce the pain.
+Banana, papaya and avocado are all alkaline foods that have similar texture that is soothing to the already sensitive surface of the intestinal tract.
+The healing properties heals on its way down and also neutralize the acidic environment to reduce pain.